Megachile lucifer

-Megachile lucifer is a species of bee in the family Megachilidae.
+Megachile lucifer, better known as Lucifer Bee, is a species of bee in the family Megachilidae.
 The bee was discovered by Australian scientist Kit Prendergast in November 2019 in Western Australia, during an observation of a rare wildflower, Marianthus aquilonaris.

 Description

 Megachile lucifer is a small non-metallic black bee.
 Females have small, triangular horns emerging from the clypeus (one of the segments on the face).
 These horns are about 0.9 mm long, and are considered a distinguishing feature of this species.

 Females are about 9.8 mm long.
 Males are 8.9 mm and slightly browner than the females.
 They also lack the characteristic horns.

 Taxonomy

 The species was first described by Kit Prendergast and Joshua W. Campbell in 2025 based on specimens collected by Prendergast in 2019 as part of a survey of pollinators in the vicinity of M. aquilonaris.
 They tentatively assigned it to the subgenus Hackeriapis within the genus Megachile, but noted that Hackeriapis was last revised in 1994 and was in need of revision.

-The bee was named "lucifer" because of its tiny, devil-like horns; Pendergast also noted that lucifer means "light bringer" and hoped to "better conserve, survey, and protect native bees and their native habitats" through her description of the species.
+The bee was named "lucifer" because of its tiny, devil-like horns; Prendergast also noted that lucifer means "light bringer" and hoped to "better conserve, survey, and protect native bees and their native habitats" through her description of the species.
 The name was inspired by the television series Lucifer.